DHDev0/Muzero/README.md

 ## Jupyter

-For example you can use the tutorial.ipynb ( the step for the Dependency/Lib to use Muzero are in it ) <br />
+For example you can use the tutorial.ipynb. https://github.com/DHDev0/Muzero/blob/main/tutorial.ipynb <br />
-https://github.com/DHDev0/Muzero/blob/main/tutorial.ipynb <br />
-(Two approach : self explain variable and code comment)

 ## CLI